Quick Facts

 I keep a personal blog, where I document my day-to-day life, shitpost my way through abstract thought, wax poetic about the Midwest, and ponder the nuances of transsexuality.

 My artwork is mostly compromised of self-portraits, modern figurative art, and non-objective abstractions.
-In recent years I've switched to a digital workflow, developed in tandem with my ventures into tech, Linux, FOSS, and the indie web.
-I also write poetry and short stories, with aspirations to become a novelist, and a special interest in writing trans male characters.
+In recent years I've switched to a digital workflow developed in tandem with my ventures in tech, Linux, FOSS, and the indie web.
+I also write poetry and short stories, with aspirations to become a novelist and essayist.

-In 2023, I encountered complications from my transition which resulted in developing chronic pain/illness diagnoses⸺Pelvic Floor Dysfunction and Interstitial Cystitis, respectively.
+In 2023, I encountered complications from my transition which resulted in developing chronic pain/illness diagnoses—Pelvic Floor Dysfunction and Interstitial Cystitis, respectively.
 At some point I'll make a dedicated page for my experience and eventual treatment plans.
+Though my symptoms are managed now, I went through years of physical pain and mental distress which have shaped who I am today.

 More About Me

 Having already penned a few blurbs here on my site as well as my blog, any further exposition feels redundant and self-serving.
 But what's the point of a personal website if not to archive who I am as a person?
-It's nice to sift through my identity, past, present, and future, and shaping all of it into a retrospective on the person I've worked hard to become⸺and worked even harder still to love and appreciate.
+It's nice to sift through my identity, past, present, and future, and shaping all of it into a retrospective on the person I've worked hard to become—and worked even harder still to love and appreciate.
+If that sounds of interest to you, go on and continue reading below...

 The Beginning

-The moment of my birth was the nearest I've ever been to death.
-There is no telling how my traumatic entrance to the world, or spending my first two months alive in a glorified Easy Bake oven, had an effect on me.
-I was lucky in that I had no lasting complications from my premature birth; if I did, they were neither immediately nor eventually apparent.
-[Will add more later!!!]
+There is no telling how my traumatic entrance to the world, or spending the first two months of my life in a glorified Easy Bake oven, had an effect on me.
+I was lucky in that I had no lasting complications from my premature birth—or if I did, they were well hidden.

 Prairie Raised

-I was raised in central Illinois.
-Despite popular opinion, I am infatuated with the flat landscapes of the rural Midwest.
-Their broad, open skies and endless horizons bring me great comfort, and have made any other locale existentially claustrophobic by comparison⸺whether I find myself in the mountainous western US, the balmy seaside crescent of the Gulf of Mexico, or the verdant hills of England and their brick-and-cobblestone metropolitan counterparts.
+The Midwest's broad skies and endless horizons have made any other locale existentially claustrophobic by comparison—whether I find myself in the mountainous western US, the balmy crescent of the Gulf of Mexico, or the verdant hills of England and their brick-and-cobblestone metropolitan counterparts.

 filler text.
 I'm a modern/figurative/non-objective artist, writer prolific in fanfiction and unproductive in original fiction, economic poet reliant on slant rhyme, aspiring novelist, and burgeoning blogger.